chamambom/my-ansible-journey/README.md

 ### Treat your Ansible content like code

-In 2013, my journey with Ansible began.
-At that time, I was employed as a Network Operations Engineer for an Internet Service Provider (ISP) that heavily embraced open source solutions across its operations.
+My Ansible journey started in 2013 when I joined an Internet Service Provider (ISP) as a Network Operations Engineer.
+This ISP was deeply committed to using open source solutions across its operations.
+Although I didn't initially document my journey, I recently found myself immersed in an Ansible project.
+Recognizing the value of documentation, I took the initiative to start documenting my experiences.

 Within our Network Operations Center (NOC), we had distinct teams for Network Engineering,

 - Systems Engineering and
 - Network Engineering